Conservation Easement in Ohio: A Guide to Protecting Our Treasured Land

 A modern-day conservation easement example is the Big Darby Watershed, located in Franklin County, Ohio.
 The Big Darby Watershed is a biologically diverse aquatic ecosystem that stretches 557 square miles through Central Ohio.
 It is a co-op project that involves over ten jurisdictions.

 Launched in 2004, the Big Darby Accord intended to preserve the land, plant life, and 38 rare species of fish and mussels that inhabit the area.
-Further, the vision is to integrate the preservation of the land with growth strategies through planned monitoring and oversight.
+Further, the vision is to integrate land preservation with growth strategies through planned monitoring and oversight.

 The mission statement of the Big Darby Accord outlines its key initiatives: